How your Boarding Passes Can Pose Security Risks to your Privacy

 - Linked access to email accounts

 - Linked access to card details or financial accounts

 - Ability to perform social engineering with the information available

-While the information that can be gained from a boarding pass and barcode is seemingly not dangerous at first glance, it can be misused by an experienced hacker looking to get access to other accounts.
-The safest way to dispose of a boarding pass (after flying) is to either shred it or at the very least tear the barcode section into small pieces so that they cannot be pieced back together.
+While the information from a boarding pass and barcode is seemingly not dangerous at first glance, an experienced hacker looking to get access to other accounts can misuse it.
+The safest way to dispose of a boarding pass is to either shred it or tear the barcode into small pieces so it can’t be pieced back together.